esphome/esphome-docs/components/sensor/ltr_als_ps.rst

 Ambient light sensing
 ---------------------

-Sensor platform provides a linear response over a wide dynamic range from 0.01 lux to 64k lux and is well suited to applications under high ambient brightness.
+The sensor platform provides a linear response over a wide dynamic range from 0.01 lux to 64k lux and is well suited to applications under high ambient brightness.
 There are altogether six gain settings (1X, 2X, 4X, 8X, 48X and 96X) available for user to configure.
 Use higher gain for dimmer areas.

-Devices consists of two photodiodes: *CH0* diode that is sensitive to both visible and infrared light and *CH1* diode that is sensitive only to infrared light.
+The devices consist of two photodiodes: The *CH0* diode is sensitive to both visible and infrared light and the *CH1* diode is sensitive only to infrared light.

 .. figure:: images/ltr303-spectral.png
     :align: center
     :width: 100.0%

-    CH0 and CH1 channels typical spectral response
+    CH0 and CH1 typical spectral response

 Ambient light illuminance calculation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^